What Is a Fake Taxi? How to Spot & Avoid Unlicensed Cabs

 In our rush-rush world, convenience often trumps safety.

-People want immediate transport without the hassle of booking or waiting.
-Fake operators exploit this by positioning themselves where demand is highest.
+People want immediate transport without the hassle of booking or waiting. unlicensed operators exploit this by positioning themselves where demand is highest.

 Price Sensitivity